Holiday Traditions and Connections

 - Update your address list.
 Go through your address book and update any information that’s changed since last year.
 Fill in any missing information and make sure zip codes are accurate (omitting a zip code is better than including the wrong one).
 Find ZIP codes or ZIP +4’s at usps.com.

-- Write a list of the people to whom you will be sending cards, ideas for what kind you’d like to send (photo cards, e-cards, good-old-fashioned paper), where you will purchase them, and the estimated amount each card will cost.
+- Write a list of the people to whom you will be sending cards.
+Send them ideas for what kind you’d like to send (photo cards, e-cards, good-old-fashioned paper), where you will purchase them, and the estimated amount each card will cost.

 - Shop for cards.
 Some stores put holiday goods out by Halloween.
 You’ll get the best selection if you start early.
 And if you’re ordering cards